hashicorp/packer/website/source/docs/provisioners/puppet-masterless.html.md

 -   `elevated_user` and `elevated_password` (string) - If specified, Puppet
     will be run with elevated privileges using the given Windows user.
-See the [powershell](/docs/provisioners/powershell.html) provider for the full
+See the [powershell](/docs/provisioners/powershell.html) provisioner for the full
     details.

 ## Execute Command